Mid-Course Review (MCR)

 Both ITCs and MCRs are completely confidential and conducted by Teaching Consultants outside of your discipline.

 Because we receive a large number of requests each quarter, we ask that you sign up for your ITC or MCR by the Friday of the third week of the quarter to guarantee your request can be filled.
-We are no longer accepting requests for Spring 2013.

 When should you sign up for an MCR and ITC?

 Mid-Course Review: If you are teaching your own course, we suggest signing up for the MCR early in the quarter, when there is still an opportunity to make changes in the course.
 The Center can provide MCR services for as many courses as you might lead during your graduate study.
 If you will only be teaching one course during your graduate career, we encourage you to sign up for the ITC, since you will receive more detailed feedback.
 You are welcome to sign up for both an ITC and MCR, as the processes focus on different aspects of teaching.

 Individual Teaching Consultation: You should sign up for an ITC when:

 - you are teaching your first stand-alone course, assuming you have not had an ITC before

 - you are leading a regular discussion/lab/problem set (i.e., weekly) session and the Lead Instructor is not present during these sessions.

 - If you are the Teaching Assistant and leading a specified portion of the sessions for the course and you are unlikely to have a stand-alone course or lead a regular section in the future.

 The Center has found that it makes less sense to have an ITC when: